chrisguindon/chrisguindon.github.io/content/post/eca-renewal-reminder-announcement.md

 ---
-title: "Introducing ECA Renewal Notifications"
+title: "Improving ECA Renewals with Automated Notifications"
 author: Christopher Guindon
-date: '2025-05-29T15:03:05-04:00'
+date: '2025-06-10T09:14:05-04:00'
 draft: false
 categories:
   - technology
+  - community
 tags:
   - eclipse
+  - ECA
+  - contribution
+  - legal
 ---

-To better serve the Eclipse community and improve how we manage contributor agreements, we’re introducing a new service that will remind users to renew their [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/eca/) before it expires.
+To make it easier for our community to maintain an active contributor status, we're introducing a new notification service for the [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/eca/).

-ECAs are valid for three years, after which they must be renewed to continue contributing.
-Starting the week of June 9, contributors with ECAs nearing expiration will receive an email notification with instructions and a two-week window to renew their agreement.

-If the ECA isn't renewed within that timeframe, it will be automatically expired, and contributors will need to sign it again before making further contributions to an Eclipse project.
+Starting tomorrow, June 11, 2025, we will begin sending email reminders before a standalone ECA is set to expire.
+For those who need to take action, the email will have a subject line of "Action Required: Your Eclipse Contributor Agreement (ECA) is Expiring Soon" and will contain a link to renew the agreement.

+While these notifications apply to contributors who have signed a standalone ECA, our committers are covered by a different agreement.
+Agreements like the Individual Committer Agreement (ICA) or the Member Company Committer Agreement (MCCA) already include the ECA. **If you are covered by one of these agreements, your ability to contribute will not be affected by an expiring standalone ECA.** In this case, you will receive a separate, informational email with the subject "No Action Required" to confirm your status.

+For those covered only by a standalone ECA, if it expires, you won't be allowed to contribute to open source projects at Eclipse until you sign it again.
+Specifically:

+* You will no longer be able to **push changes** to Eclipse project repositories hosted on [Eclipse Foundation GitLab](https://gitlab.eclipse.org/eclipse).
+* Any commits included in a GitHub Pull Request will **fail our automated ECA validation check**.

+If this happens, you can restore your contribution access by visiting [https://accounts.eclipse.org/user/eca](https://accounts.eclipse.org/user/eca) and signing the ECA.
+Your ability to contribute will be restored once the new agreement is processed, which may take 5 to 15 minutes for our system caches to update.

-If you have any questions or feedback about this process, please visit the [public HelpDesk issue](https://gitlab.eclipse.org/eclipsefdn/helpdesk/-/issues/6222) on GitLab.
+For any questions or feedback, please join the discussion on our [HelpDesk issue](https://gitlab.eclipse.org/eclipsefdn/helpdesk/-/issues/6222).